 Perhaps the greatest measure of success for a pilot is adoption, and Platas' year-long math-based early practicum is being fully adopted in FALL 2017 as SF State's only Jumpstart program.

-Owusu, Estrada and Hurtado are case studies within the statistics.
-Deeply attached to her students, Hurtado feels called to a future as an educator and bringing all she's learned to the kids in her East Oakland community.
-She ultimately decided tha PATH's prescribed curriculum and late-night commutes weren't right for her, but she's sticking with the traditional CAD major.
+Owusu, Estrada, and Hurtado are case studies within the statistics.
+Deeply attached to her students, Hurtado feels called to a future as an educator and brings all she's learned to the kids in her East Oakland community.
+She ultimately decided that PATH's prescribed curriculum and late-night commutes weren't right for her, but she's sticking with the traditional CAD major.